Wolox/react-bootstrap/README.md

 - ### Customized

-Choose your preferred libraries of your proyect and create a new react proyect with standarts components, default screens, apis servicies and common utils functions.
+Choose your preferred libraries of your proyect and create a new react proyect with standarts components, default screens, api services and common utils functions.

 ###### Components
 - Checkbox